WebAssembly/spec/document/core/valid/conventions.rst

    $${rule: InstrScheme/block}

-   A |BLOCK| instruction is only valid when the instruction sequence in its body is.
+   A ${:BLOCK} instruction is only valid when the instruction sequence in its body is.
    Moreover, the result type must match the block's annotation ${:blocktype}.
-   If so, then the |BLOCK| instruction has the same type as the body.
+   If so, then the ${:BLOCK} instruction has the same type as the body.
    Inside the body an additional label of the corresponding result type is available, which is expressed by extending the context ${:C} with the additional label information for the premise.